About This Chapter

 AP European History: The French Revolution - Chapter Summary and Learning Objectives

-Examine France prior to the French Revolution, as well as events leading up to this decade-long period of social and political upheaval, through this online video lesson.
-You'll learn about important figures of the era, including Marie Antoinette, the Count of Artois and Napoleon Bonaparte, and explore how other European countries reacted to the revolution.
-Online learners who complete this chapter should be able to:
+Examine France prior to the French Revolution, as well as events leading up to this decade-long period of social and political upheaval, through these video lessons.
+You'll learn about important figures of the era and explore how other European countries reacted to the revolution.
+Each lesson is designed by our instructors to allow you to work at your own pace and gain mastery of the topic before moving on to the next lesson.
+Learners who complete this chapter should be able to answer questions involving the following on the AP European History exam:

-- Identify commonly accepted phases of the French Revolution
+- Identifying the phases and events of the French Revolution

-- Discuss events leading up to the abolition of the French monarchy
+- Discussing the Declaration of the Rights of Man and Citizen and the events leading up to the abolition of the French monarchy

 This lesson will provide a brief overview of the primary phases, key events, and main characters of the French Revolution.
 We will also study the conditions and circumstances leading up to the Revolution.